-The Bonds are secured by a pledge of the Gross Revenues of the System after payment of the Costs of Maintenance and Operation (as further defined herein, the "Net Revenues").
-The lien of the Bonds on Net Revenues is equal to the lien securing the Outstanding Parity Bonds (as defined herein) and superior to all other charges of any kind.
+The Bonds are secured by a pledge of the Gross Revenues of the City's solid waste system (the "System") after payment of the Costs of Maintenance and Operation (as further defined herein, the "Net Revenues").
+The lien of the Bonds on Net Revenues is equal to the lien securing the Outstanding Parity Bonds (as defined herein) and superior to any other liens and charges of any kind.
 The City has reserved the right to issue additional bonds and other obligations on a parity of lien with the Bonds and the Outstanding Parity Bonds.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS."

 THE BONDS ARE SPECIAL OBLIGATIONS OF THE CITY PAYABLE ONLY FROM THE BOND FUND.
 THE BONDS DO NOT CONSTITUTE GENERAL OBLIGATIONS OF THE CITY OR THE STATE OF WASHINGTON (THE "STATE"), OR ANY POLITICAL SUBDIVISION OF THE STATE, OR A CHARGE UPON ANY GENERAL FUND OR UPON ANY MONEY OR OTHER PROPERTY OF THE CITY OR OF THE STATE, OR OF ANY POLITICAL SUBDIVISION OF THE STATE, NOT SPECIFICALLY PLEDGED BY THE BOND ORDINANCE.
-SEE "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS."

-The City has \underline{not} designated the Bonds as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3)(B) of the Code.
+The City has not designated the Bonds as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3)(B) of the Code.